RailsEventStore/rails_event_store/railseventstore.org/source/docs/request_metadata.html.md

 You can configure which metadata you'd like to catch.
 To do so, you need to provide a `lambda` which takes Rack environment and returns a metadata hash/object.

-This can be configurable using `rails_event_store.request_metadata` field in your Rails configuration.
+This can be configurable using `x.rails_event_store.request_metadata` field in your Rails configuration.

 You should set it up globally (`config/application.rb`) or locally for each environment (`config/environments/test.rb`, `config/environments/development.rb`, `config/environments/production.rb`, ...).
 If you don't provide your own, the default implementation will be used.